 As I’ve said, this is a book of concepts rather than story.
 The plot often feels secondary to the ideas Tawada wished to explore and play with.
 She has done what so many have not: showed us a future which feels real enough and close enough that we begin to shiver and tug at our collars as we read.

 And though its characters are thinner than they could have been, and the plot makes little effort to move forward with any great sense of pace, it’s the future Tawada presents which will leave the greatest impression on us.
 Orwell’s gift to us was Big Brother; Wilson Smith was no great revelation in literature.
 And in turn Tawada has gifted us with next year’s Japan, a very real and very frightening place.

-If you like the sound of this book, you may also enjoy The Wind-Up Bird Chronicle by Haruki Murakami.
+If you like the sound of this book, you may also enjoy Murakami’s books.

 Predominantly writes about the books of Books and Bao, examining the literature of a place and how the authors have used the art of storytelling to reflect the world and the culture around them.